daronphang/coding_resources/computer-science/filesystems/_filesystems.md

 A lighter version of NTFS created by Microsoft in 2006.
 Designed for high-capacity removable devices such as external hard disks, USB drives, and memory cards.
 Has read and write support on Non-Windows environments including MacOS and Linux; hence, is the best cross-platform file system.

+### NTFS

+Default file system for Windows products.
+Improvements from previous FAT include better metadata support, performance and use of disk space.

+## Linux (ext2, ext3, ext4, msdos, vfat, cramfs)

+Supports reading over 100 partition types to allow for compatibility and interoperability with other computer's filesystems.

 ### GFS (Global File System)

 File system for Linux and is a shared disk file system.
 Has the ability to make multiple computers to act as an integrated machine.
 When two computers are not able to send files directly with each other, GFS makes them capable of sharing a group of files directly.
 Maintained by Red Hat.

+## Apple

+### HFS

+Hierachical file system.

-### NTFS
+### APFS

-Default file system for Windows products.
-Improvements from previous FAT include better metadata support, performance and use of disk space.
+Apple File System.

 ## Architecture